jonnonz1/nz-statute-book/acts/public/1949/forests-act-1949.md

   (a) with the agreement of the Minister, redefines the boundaries of the land subject to the covenant; and (b) supercedes any previously submitted diagram or aerial photograph, or any part of any previously submitted diagram or aerial photograph.
 (9) If a plan is deposited under section 224 of the Land Transfer Act 2017 with respect to a forest sink covenant, the Registrar-General of Land must, if necessary, endorse, on any relevant record of title, a memorial that indicates that the boundaries of the land subject to the covenant, as defined, have been surveyed.
-(10) A forest sink covenant may not be treated as a subdivision of land for the purposes of the Natural and Built Environment Act 2023.
+(10) A forest sink covenant may not be treated as a subdivision of land for the purposes of the Resource Management Act 1991.

 ### 67ZE The Crown may register charges with respect to land subject to forest sink covenants in certain circumstances
 (1) The Minister may register a charge under subpart 5 of Part 3 of the Land Transfer Act 2017 against land subject to a forest sink covenant if—